Are you thinking about buying a solar panel system but don’t know where to start? You came to the right place!

 Solar panels themselves last for decades and require little to no maintenance.
 Many of the first solar panels produced in the 50s are still in use today.
 Most solar panels manufactured today have a 25-year warranty on power production.
 A typical warranty states that the panels will produce at least 80% of their rated power after 25 years.

 What Else Will I Need With a Solar Panel?

 In addition to the solar panel mounting hardware, there are additional components that you will need for a safe installation.
-If you plan on using just one solar panel in a battery based system (an off-grid system), you will need a solar charge controller and overcurrent protection to protect each major component of your system: solar panels, solar charge controller, deep cycle batteries, and inverter.
+Suppose you plan on using just one solar panel in a battery-based system (an off-grid system).
+In that case, you will need a solar charge controller and overcurrent protection to protect each significant component of your system: solar panels, solar charge controller, deep cycle batteries, and inverter.
 If you plan on using more solar panels in your system, you will also need to safely wire the photovoltaic solar panels together and to the charge controller.
-An easy and safe way to do this is by using MC (multi contact) connectors.
+An easy and safe way to do this is by using MC (multi-contact) connectors.
 These connectors connect to the cables coming from the solar panel and can be cut in half to expose bare wire.
-Combiner & pass-through boxes are used to collect the bare ends of the wire from multiple solar panels; then from the combiner box you can run just one set of wires to the solar charge controller.
-For each series string of solar panels, you will need an appropriate sized breaker.
+Combiner & pass-through boxes collect the bare ends of the wire from multiple solar panels; then, from the combiner box, you can run just one set of wires to the solar charge controller.
+You will need an appropriate-sized breaker for each series string of solar panels.

 Get More Information About DIY Solar Panel Systems

 Are you feeling excited about what solar energy can offer you?
 There’s so much to learn about the possible benefits of solar panels, your options for solar panels, and more – and we have it all in our Resource Library.